This post was updated on September 29, 2020 to reflect changes since the initial announcement.

 Flashette S. Johnson is the Instructional Coach for Philip Simmons Middle School in Berkeley County School District.
 She taught sixth and seventh grade English & Language Arts for 10 years before accepting her new role.
 A life-long learner, Mrs. Johnson is a passionate, dedicated educator who is a champion for the student-centered learning environment.
 In her spare time, she likes reading and researching her family’s genealogy.
 She lives in Summerville, SC with her husband Bobby.

-Mary Jones is the Next Generation Instructional Coach and Coordinator of Innovative Programs for Trigg County Public Schools in Kentucky.
+Prior to joining her new role in Hopkins County Schools, Mary Jones served as the Next Generation Instructional Coach and Coordinator of Innovative Programs for Trigg County Public Schools in Kentucky.
 She earned her bachelor’s in elementary education and master’s in administration from Murray State University.
 Mary is passionate about transforming the learning environment to empower all students.
 Her experience as a second grade teacher with personalized learning inspired her desire to support other teachers as they work to build student agency and facilitate deeper learning.

 Erin Lacina, Director of Professional Learning and Operations